mparker-landt/Milestone_Project_2/README.md

 ![Responsive screenshot](assets/images/readme/js-unused.png)

 ## Known Bugs
-Although testing was performed throughout the project a small number of known bugs remained that could be potentally fixed.
+Although testing was performed throughout the project a small number of known bugs remained that could be potentially fixed.
 These were at time of submission of the project;
-* Footer dropup arrow not changing to a dropdown when the collapsible footer is opened.
+* Footer drop-up arrow not changing to a drop-down when the collapsible footer is opened.
 * On Google Chrome mobile devices the game area flashes whenever a mole is clicked.
-* If restart is pressed in the gameover pop up whilst a mole from the previous game is still active a new game will start with 2 moles activating in random holes instead of 1.
+* If restart is pressed in the game over pop-up whilst a mole from the previous game is still active a new game will start with 2 moles activating in random holes instead of 1.
 * If the start and stop button were pressed quickly enough several games were started with several moles activating in random holes instead of 1.
 * On Apple small screens the UI layout is squished and is not visually appealing.